 The Rodel Judicial Fellowship brings together cohorts of fifteen to twenty federal judges and state supreme court justices from across the ideological spectrum to study and discuss major issues facing the American judiciary.
-Major topics include the role of the judiciary in a democracy, Constitutional interpretation, global judicial trends, and the judge as leader.
+Major topics include the role of the judiciary in a democracy, Constitutional interpretation, global judicial trends, and the judge as a leader.
 The first cohort of this program convened in the fall of 2022.

 The Rodel Federal Executive Fellowship

 The Federal Executive Fellowship is an intellectual and leadership professional development fellowship for senior-level career civil servants across the federal government’s executive branch agencies designed to deepen and strengthen the capabilities of the senior leaders of the U.S. government.
 The first cohort of this program is scheduled to meet in spring of 2023.

 The Rodel Institute periodically convenes bipartisan groups of state and local leaders from select regions of the nation to participate in leadership development workshops employing the proven Rodel seminar model.
 The program is designed to break down partisan barriers, increase mutual understanding, and create an atmosphere conducive to practical problem-solving.
 In 2022 and 2023, Rodel is leading these bipartisan initiatives in the states of Washington and Rhode Island and in Memphis, Tennessee.